swarmion/swarmion/examples/swarmion-starter/README.md

 - `pnpm install`: install node dependencies in all packages;
 - `pnpm package`: compile the common packages;
 - `pnpm test`: launch the tests in all packages;
-- `pnpm deploy`: deploy all the end services in order;
+- `pnpm run deploy`: deploy all the end services in order;
 - `pnpm generate-service myService`: create a simple service in the repository's structure respecting our guidelines
 - `pnpm generate-library myLibrary`: create a simple internal library in the repository's structure respecting our guidelines